alteca/Linked-DocRED/Linked-DocRED/README.md

 In DocRED, the annotation for relations has not been release for the `test` split.
 It allows the existence of a Codalab competition (see <https://github.com/thunlp/DocRED>).

-Our entity-linking process elicitated some errors and coreferences that were not identified in DocRED.
+Our entity-linking process elicited some errors and coreferences that were not identified in DocRED.
 These modifications makes our entity annotations incompatible with the Codalab competition.
 Therefore, only for the `test.json` file, we add a key `old-entities`, containing the initial DocRED entities (that are not modified), to allow a user to participate in the Codalab competition.

 ### Sample instance